greenelab/deep-review/sections/02_intro.md

 learning was enabling researchers to solve challenges that were previously considered infeasible, or if it made difficult, tedious, and non-routine analyses routine.

+In biomedical contexts, there are domain-specific considerations that influence how to best harness the power and flexibility of deep learning.
+Model interpretability can be critical.
+Understanding the patterns in data may be just as important as fitting the data.
+In addition, there are important and pressing questions about how to build networks that can efficiently represent the underlying structure and logic of the data.
+Domain experts can play important roles in designing networks to represent data appropriately, encoding the most salient prior knowledge and assessing success or failure.
+There is also great potential to create deep learning systems that are not intended to replace biologists and clinicians but rather cooperate with them, working to prioritize experiments or streamline tasks that do not require expert judgment.

 Based on our guiding question, we focused on the application of deep learning to topics of biomedical importance.
 We divided the large range of topics into three